 Since 2000 he is full professor and head of the Department of Functional Genomics at the VU University Medical Center and a department of the same name at the Faculty of Life Sciences, Vrije Universiteit, Amsterdam, The Netherlands

 In 2003 he became the first chairman of the Center for Neurogenomics and Cognitive Research (CNCR).

 Since 2014, he is also affiliated with the Karolinska Institutet in Stockholm, Sweden (SUN project, 0.1fte).

-He is chair/member of the scientific advisory boards of the Center for Psychiatry and Neuroscience (Descartes), in Paris, France; the graduate school Neurosciences in Göttingen, Germany, the European Neuroscience Institute in Göttingen, Germany and the CNC-IBILI in Coimbra, Portugal.
-He is consultant/scientific advisor for Life Science companies in The Netherlands, Spain, Switzerland and Japan.
+He is chair/member of the scientific advisory/review boards of the Center for Psychiatry and Neuroscience (Descartes), in Paris, France; the graduate school Neurosciences in Göttingen, Germany; the European Neuroscience Institute in Göttingen, Germany; the IBS Center for Synaptic Brain Dysfunctions, Deajeon, Korea; the Flanders Institute for Biotechnology (VIB), Leuven, Belgium; the CNC-IBILI in Coimbra, Portugal and the Centro de Biología Molecular Severo Ochoa, Madrid, Spain.

 In 2001 he was the Pionier/VICI laureate of the Dutch Organization for Scientific Research (NWO).

 In 2012 he received the ERC Ideas Advanced Grant of the European Research Council.

 Some key papers of the last 10 years: